-What’s On in Katikati, Ōmokoroa, Te Puna, Waihī Beach
+What’s on in Katikati, Ōmokoroa, Te Puna, Waihī Beach

 Pink Ribbon Breakfast: At Katikati Community Centre on May 31 from 8-10am. $8.

+Emergency Preparedness Events: Emergency management adviser Jo Lynskey will be sharing information and advice on making emergency plans. Ōmokoroa Library, May 31 from 10am-1pm.

+Polar Plunge: Waihī Beach Surf Lifesaving Club on June 1 at 11am.
+Prizes for best dressed, gold coin entry.

-Waihi Beach Art and Craft Fair: The annual fair is celebrating its 20th birthday, but this is their last fair.
+Waihī Beach Art and Craft Fair: The annual fair is celebrating its 20th birthday with its last fair.
 Waihī Beach Community Centre on June 2 from 10am-3.30pm.

-Katikati Volunteer Expo: Register your interest to be part of this free event.
+My Favourite Things: The Rodgers and Hammerstein 80th Anniversary Concert (on the big screen) June 20 at 1.30pm at The Arts Junction.

+Midwinter Christmas Party: Dinner, drinks, live music, auction.
+A fundraiser for first responders.
+June 21 at The Pavilion, Western Ave Ōmokoroa. ww.events.humanitix.com

+Grow On Katikati: Midwinter soup social and annual general meeting on June 21 to celebrate its fourth birthday.
+Bring a vege or handful of herbs for the soup.

+Katikati Volunteer Expo: Meet local organisations and learn how you can be involved in helping the community.
 The Arts Junction on June 22, from 11am-1pm.

+Winter Wellness Carnival: Free event, face painting, outdoor games, workshops and music.
+June 23 from 11am-3pm at Katikati Memorial Hall.

+An American in Paris - the musical: On the big screen on June 26 from 1.30pm at The Arts Junction.

-Matariki Dawn Service: Service includes a ceremony, kapa haka performance, a chance to set goals.
+Celebrating Matariki: Service includes dawn service, kapa haka performance, a chance to set goals.
 Park Rd Reserve, Katikati, on June 28 at 5am.
+Park at Katikati Primary School and catch a bus from 4.30am to the event.

+Innovative Garden Club: Winter challenge and Garden Ramble of decorative gardens in a bag or suitcase.
+Free at Waihī Beach RSA from July 6-7 from 10am-3pm.

 Hume Pack-N-Cool fun run and walk: Free entry and entertainment to participants to mark the company’s 40th anniversary on July 6.